 Of course, there are many more reasons to drink purified water not covered by this article.
 One is for the fresh, clean taste; another is for the reduced environmental impact versus bottled water.

-The most comprehensive home water purifier we currently stock is the Energy Plus, which we assemble in-house using a range of filter media sourced from around the world.
+The most comprehensive home water purifier currently available is the Energy Plus, which we assemble in-house using a range of filter media sourced from around the world.

 The unique four-stage undersink system purifies tap water by absorbing a variety of organic and inorganic substances, filtering chlorine, chloramine, heavy metals, pharmaceutical compounds, nitrates, herbicides and anything equal to or above 1 micron in size (i.e. microplastics).